Declawing is Illegal in the UK – Here’s Why

 Applying nail caps, such as Soft Paws.

-Once initial steps are taken, the focus can shift to providing environmental enrichment for the catopens in a new tab and redirecting the undesired scratching to a more desirable location (aka re-training where the cat scratches).
+Once initial steps are taken, the focus can shift to providing environmental enrichment for the catopens in a new tab and redirecting the undesired scratching to a more desirable location (aka retraining where the cat scratches).

-Scratching is a perfectly natural behavioUr for cats.
+Scratching is a perfectly natural behaviour for cats.
 It functions as a means of grooming by removing old layers of the claw, serves as communication by leaving behind their scent, and facilitates full body stretching.

 Charles Manning